BixData/lua-sgp30/README.md

 end
 ```

-Sample output, obtained by waiting for 15 seconds, then breathing on the device:
+Sample output, obtained by waiting for 15 seconds, then breathing on the sensor:

 ```
 ...